<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 4. Non-medical expenses.
 After age 65, you can withdraw HSA funds for non-medical expenses without penalty, although these withdrawals will be taxed as regular income.

 HSAs are a powerful retirement tool, with unique advantages that can augment your Chevron health care benefits.
-By making strategic contributions and considerate withdrawals, you can maximize your financial health in retirement, while also prioritizing your physical health.
+By making strategic contributions and considerate withdrawals, you can optimize your financial health in retirement, while also prioritizing your physical health.

 Chevron Life Insurance Details

-What Happens If Your Employment with Chevron Ends
+What Happens If Your Employment with Chevron Ends?

 Your life insurance coverage and any optional coverage you purchase for your spouse/domestic partner and/or children ends on the date your employment with your company ends, unless your employment ends due to disability.
 If you die within 31 days of your termination date from Chevron, benefits are paid to your beneficiary for your basic life insurance, as well as any additional life insurance coverage you elected.